 SAVANNAH, Ga.
 (Jan.
 15, 2019) – Today, newly conducted survey results from the January Clover Health Flu Shot Monitor reveal that vaccination rates are unchanged from last month’s findings, which showed that only 61% of Savannah adults 60 and older had gotten a flu shot.
 This indicates a worrisome plateau in vaccinations as flu activity continues to ramp up in the region.

 Nationally, 63% of seniors surveyed in January had received the vaccine this flu season, compared to 60% in December.
 With Savannah seniors trailing behind the national average, these stalled vaccination rates are prompting the Medicare Advantage insurer to urge all Savannah residents to get the flu shot immediately.

 The Clover Health Flu Shot Monitor also found that:

-The Chatham County Health Department is offering regular flu shots and high dose flu shots made especially for people 65 years and older.
-A complete list of Savannah flu shot locations and pricing details are also available via the national HealthMap Vaccine Finder at vaccinefinder.org.
+A complete list of Savannah flu shot locations and pricing details is available via the national HealthMap Vaccine Finder at vaccinefinder.org.

-This second Clover Health Flu Shot Monitor was conducted by Wakefield Research of 300 adults age 60 and older in Savannah.
-The national survey was of 1,000 adults 60+ throughout the U.S. The surveys were administered from October 10, 2018, through October 25, 2018.
+The January Clover Health Flu Shot Monitor was conducted by Wakefield Research of 300 adults 60+ in the Savannah region.
+The national survey was of 1,000 adults 60+ throughout the U.S. The surveys were administered through January 9, 2019.